 Places to Go in OC with Green Hills

-Carbon Canyon is rather green already, but I’ve taken some dusty hikes to the brown hills behind the park.
+Carbon Canyon is rather green already, but I’ve also taken some dusty hikes to the brown hills behind the park.
 I love the green that pops out after the rain.

 There is a creek that runs along some of this trail and it’s an added bonus to hear the water trickling after the rain.
+I also wrote a post about the Visitor Center at Aliso & Wood Canyons and the nice little explorations you can do from there.

 This is just the top side of Aliso and Wood Canyons.
 Mountain bikers take trails on these green hills after the dirt dries out.
 Always obey posted signs after it rains.
 The trail damage can be severe and hard to correct if you hike or ride on the trails after wet weather.